-15 Things You Didn’t Know About the Supreme Court
+Shocking Things You Never Knew About the Supreme Court

-The appointment of a new Supreme Court justice always brings the highest court of the land into the spotlight whether it’s controversial or not.
-There’s a national public interest in these SCOTUS justices for some very good reasons.
+Controversial or not, the appointment of a new Supreme Court justice always brings the highest court of the land into the spotlight.
+There’s public interest in these SCOTUS justices for good reasons.
 First, an appointment lasts for life, or when the person decides to retire.
-Also, they’re deciding on some of the most contentious, important court cases in the country.
+And second, they decide some of the most contentious, significant court cases in the country.

 Did you fall asleep in government class?
 No worries.
-Read on to discover all the fascinating things you never knew about the Supreme Court.
+Read on to learn all the fascinating things you never knew about the Supreme Court.

 1. There are literally no job qualifications